-- Sending and receiving SIP OPTIONS queries to the service provider - Inbound and outbound PSTN calls (via the SIP trunk) to/from SIP and H.323 telephones at the enterprise - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (soft client) using multiple protocols (H.323 and SIP) and multiple modes (Local Computer and Other Phone mode) - Inbound and outbound PSTN calls to/from Avaya Communicator for Windows - Various call types including: local, long distance, international, outbound toll-free, and local directory assistance - Codecs G.711MU and G.729A - DTMF transmission using RFC 2833 - Caller ID presentation and Caller ID restriction - Response to incomplete call attempts and trunk errors - Voicemail navigation for inbound and outbound calls - Voicemail Message Waiting Indicator (MWI)
+- Sending and receiving SIP OPTIONS queries to the service provider - Inbound and outbound PSTN calls (via the SIP trunk) to/from SIP and H.323 telephones at the enterprise - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (soft client) using multiple protocols (H.323 and SIP) and multiple modes (Local Computer and Other Phone mode) - Inbound and outbound PSTN calls to/from Avaya Flare® Experience for Windows - Various call types including: local, long distance, international and outbound toll-free - Codecs G.711MU and G.729A - DTMF transmission using RFC 2833 - Caller ID presentation and Caller ID restriction - Response to incomplete call attempts and trunk errors - Voicemail navigation for inbound and outbound calls

+- Voicemail Message Waiting Indicator (MWI)

-- User features such as hold and resume, internal call forwarding, transfer, and conference - Off-net call forwarding and mobility (Extension to cellular EC500) - T.38 Fax with G.711 fallback - Network Call Redirection using REFER and a 302 response - Remote Worker
+- User features such as hold and resume, internal call forwarding, transfer, and conference

+- Off-net call forwarding and mobility (extension to cellular EC500)

+- Direct Media

+- Remote Worker

-Emergency calls and inbound toll-free calls were not tested as part of the compliance test.
+Emergency 911 calls, and inbound toll-free calls are supported but were not tested as part of the compliance test.
+Due to limitations in the test environment, T.38 fax could not be tested for interoperability.